enricozb/cymbal/readme.md

 # cymbal - list symbols in a codebase

 ## Overview
-`cymbal` lists all symbols in a code base.
+`cymbal` lists all symbols in a codebase.
 For example,
 ```
 $ cymbal --delimiter ' ' --separator \n
 (impl)   ./cymbal/src/ext.rs 10 20  ResultExt